2020 SOUTH OF FRANCE ART HOLIDAY

 About the accommodation.

 The group stays at a lovely calm area of Nice, called Bas Cimiez.
 We book a house owned by Natalie, a charming local.
-The house has comfortable bedrooms and lovely a lovely terrasse.
+The house has comfortable bedrooms and lovely a lovely terrasse. there are some steps to get to the house.
 Please read our accommodation section.

 DAY 1.
 Tutor and artists will meet at the accommodation in Nice.
 (There is a bus from the airport (+-£5) which comes close to the house.
 You can also take a taxi.)
 There will be some Welcome wine and snacks, with an introduction the painting holiday.
 Then the group will slowly head to dinner at a local restaurant.
 Let the fun begin!

 DAY 2.
 Breakfast.
 As this is the group’s first day, the tutor will take some time with every guest to discuss each person’s artistic expectations and to answer questions about the art holiday painters might have.
 Then we will have lunch at the villa.
 In the afternoon, group and tutor will be off to a renown area of Nice called the PROMENADE DES ANGLAIS, a majestic pedestrian stretch along the Mediterranean.
 Just when you thought you'd seen the prettiest view of Nice on the Promenade des Anglais, you will be awed by the striking and artistically inspiring view from La Tour Bellanda.
 The group will spend the afternoon painting/drawing there until 5.00 pm.
 Free time.
 Suggested dinner at a local pizzeria (Nice is also famous for its pizzas!)